The Monster Cereals are back!

 And I know this because I received a special communiqué from Count Chocula himself saying that he and his friends Mr. Boo Berry, Franken Berry, Frute Brute and Fruity Yummy Mummy would be haunting select retailers for the next couple of months.

-Most stores will have them in slick updated boxes, but through an exclusive agreement, Target is going old school and will have the monster cereal in retro boxes.
+Most stores will have them in slick updated boxes, but through an exclusive agreement, Target is going old school and will have the monster cereals in retro boxes.

 I plan on buying a couple of retro boxes just for fun, but for now I am lucky to have a box of all five cereals in the new boxes, courtesy of General Mills who sent them to us for sampling.
 And sample we did!
 Fuzz wanted in on this review, so we went a little crazy taste testing all five monster flavors.

 First up was Frute Brute, which used to be spelled “Fruit Brute” and which appeared in a couple of Quentin Tarantino movies.
 It kind of knocks you over the head with fruit flavor, so it makes sense that Mr. Blonde and Mr. Orange would like it.
 I did too.